ISLAMIC Experience EXHIBITION

 The Creator has different names in different languages, for example Moses (pbuh) spoke Hebrew, he called the Creator Eloha in Hebrew.
 Jesus (pbuh) spoke Aramaic, he called The Creator Alaha in Aramaic.
 Muhammad (pbuh) spoke Arabic, he called The Creator Allah in Arabic.
 In English, we call The Creator God, in French He is called Dieu, in Persian He is called Khuda.
 So the Creator is known by different names in different languages.

 ‘We’ is the language of Royalty.
 When Royal decrees and ordinances are pronounced ‘We’ is used.
-Therefore Quran uses ‘We’ as first person plural for God Almighty in this context.
+Therefore in the Quran, in this context God Almighty uses ‘We’ as first person plural for Himself.

 In the Holy Quran, in a personal relationship with God Almighty ‘I’ is used.
 When it’s a remote relationship, ‘He’ is used and when Allah SWT speaks for Himself, then ‘We’ is used.

 Please refer to booklet “The Existence of the Creator” by Shamshad M. Khan available free from IPCI, 434, Coventry Road, Birmingham B10 0UG.
-It can also be downloaded on the internet: firstname.lastname@example.org
+It can also be downloaded on the internet: www.ipci-iv.co.uk

 Everything that is created has a creator.
 When we refer to God Almighty, we are referring to the uncreated Creator.
 Therefore He is uncreated God Almighty.

 God Almighty is the Originator of the primal origin.
 The Cause of all the causes.